djalbat/reaction-hooks/README.md

   }

   render(update) {
-    const { children } = this.props,
+    const { descendants } = this.props,
           clickHandler = this.openLinkButtonClickHandler;  ///

     return (

       <button className="open link" onClick={clickHandler}>
-        {children}
+        {descendants}
       </button>

     );
   }
 }
 ```

-Essentially then the `useContext()` hook allows methods and the like to piggy back on the context, so to speak, so that components can pick them up and make use of them.
+To summarise, the `useContext()` hook allows methods and the like to piggy back on the context, so to speak, so that components can pick them up and make use of them.
 Thus related components can call methods on each other without the need for more complex or indirect mechanisms such as message passing.

 ### `useEffects()`